-I have created a complete WordPress SEO guide for beginners which will be useful for advanced users as well.
+I have created a complete WordPress SEO guide for beginners, which will be useful for advanced users.
 The guide is extremely detailed and precise in type.
 I highly recommend going through the entire guide before moving onto the remaining parts of the article. ⬆️

 What is SEO?

 SEO stands for Search Engine Optimization that is a process of getting traffic through organic search engine results.
-Search engines like Google, Yahoo!, or Bing, are about directing users to the most relevant websites or pages.
+Search engines like Google, Yahoo!, or Bing direct users to the most relevant websites or pages.

-Search engines take several factors into consideration to rank websites in search results.
-This isn’t a one-stop process rather a continuous process of updating websites in an attempt to rank high-up search results to get FREE or ORGANIC traffic.
+Search engines consider several factors to rank websites in search results.
+This isn’t a one-stop process but rather a continuous process of updating websites to rank high-up search results to get FREE or ORGANIC traffic.

 Apparently, though SEO seems complex, it isn’t….!

 The good news is, there’s already tons of research done on SEO.
-All you have to do is to choose the strategies that suit your purposes best and apply these in a subtle way for ranking your WooCommerce store in SERP. ⬆️
+All you have to do is choose the strategies that suit your purposes best and subtly apply these to rank your WooCommerce store in SERP. ⬆️

 Is WooCommerce SEO-Friendly?